Schwartz’s Investor Advocates

 It is critical that you speak with an attorney as soon as possible to determine if your claim is within the statute of limitations and/or the Eligibility Rule.
 If you have questions about a potential claim you may have against your financial advisor, and you would like to determine if you are within the applicable limitations or eligibility period, please contact our office for a free initial consultation.

 The first step in bringing a claim against financial advisor is to meet with an attorney in order to educate them on the underlying facts of the case.
 You will want to prepare a chronology of events and collect critical documents that will assist the lawyer evaluate the financial advisor’s potential exposure.
 You will then meet with the attorney, over the phone or in-person, to review the facts and tell them your story.
 Once the lawyer has this information, they should be in a position to complete a legal assessment of the claim.
 If the claim is viable, a demand letter will typically be sent to the financial advisor outlining the claim and making a demand for the funds that have been lost as a result of the advisor’s misconduct.
 If the demand is not met, the lawyer will typically prepare and file a Statement of Claim (or formal complaint) with FINRA dispute resolution.
-This will begin the formal arbitration process, which is explained in more detail here.
+This will begin the formal arbitration process.

 Contact us for a